ayush2635/AI-Grammar-Corrector/README.md

 ![AI Grammar Corrector Screenshot](./public/images/screenshot.png)

-***Note:** To add your own screenshot, take a picture of the running application, name the file `screenshot.png`, and place it inside the `/public/images/` directory.*

 ## Features

 -   **Instant Grammar Correction:** Leverages the powerful Google Gemini API to provide accurate corrections for spelling and grammar.